bbe2/2022-Adjunct-Instructor-Topics/README.md

 -- Thank you to Professor Santerre, Professor Kahn, DavidP, KatieP, and DebraK for all assistance.
 Best Brian

 -- QUICK note on teaching: i believe in doing the work
--- as simple as reading the textbook when im not interested, listening when im not interested, and 'typing' when not interested
+-- as simple as reading the textbook when not interested, listening when not interested, and 'typing'
 -- the digitial revolution is all about typing so if you were not trained properly I highly encourage it...asdf...jkl;
 -- i believe in focusing on the frame
 -- in construction framers who dont mess around. framing is relentless work
--- the best framers focus full time on framing house after house
 -- 'devil is in the detail' as the ole adage goes, and at this stage not looking for finish carpenters
 -- the devil in detail can range from a 3 page paper to a masters thesis to a doctoral dissertation
--- lets work like framers, hammer out details, and leave nails and trash whereever
+-- lets work like framers, hammer out details, and leave nails and trash wherever
 -- cleanup later (think spell checking)
--- i know framers of every gender so bias of any sort here - only GRIT !
+-- i know framers of every gender so will only find GRIT !

--- i believe anyone reading this can do the work by embracing grit
+-- i believe anyone can advance by embracing ============== > grit

 -- Elon Musk on MBA programs (doi 10.1108/JSM-08-2021-528)
 --- "...although MBA graduates excel at creating PowerPoint presentations, they fail to understand "how things work"
 ---"...the MBA-ization of America is producing graduate bus students who are adept understanding company finanicials
 --                     but lack knowledge on how to improve an organiztion's product or service offering"

 ->>>>>>>> study inventory and random topics for students